 Reduced access to mainstream products: It’s hard for the underbanked to start using mainstream financial products.
 With AFS, they might not be building credit, and it’s harder to get approved for a mortgage when you don’t have any bank statements to provide lenders.

-Limited foundation-building: By living without bank accounts, the underbanked have significant challenges working for a secure future.
+Limited foundation-building: By living without bank accounts, the underbanked have significant challenges in working for a secure future.
 They may lack tools to build emergency funds, pay down debt, and save for long-term goals like retirement, education, or a down payment.

 Who Are the Underbanked?

 Unbanked and underbanked groups follow familiar patterns of economic inequality.
 Representation is greater “among the following groups: lower-income households, less-educated households, younger households, Black and Hispanic households, and working-age disabled households, and households with volatile income,” according to the FDIC.

 Reasons for Avoiding Banks